dnv-opensource/blogpost-2dof-manipulator/README.md

 `manipulator.fmu` will be created in `cmake-build-release-(linux64|win64)` directory.

+You can find pre-built FMUs for Linux and Windows in [Releases](https://github.com/dnv-opensource/blogpost-2dof-manipulator/releases)

 ## How to use

 You can now use the FMU for co-simulation in various tools.